Skip to content

 16. Total oil palm planted area (ha)?

-1651.1 - The company reports its total oil palm planted area in RSPO ACOP 2021.
-However, the figure includes infrastructure areas.
+1614.61 - The RSPO ACOP 2023 states that the company has 1,614.61 ha of oil palm planted area.
+However, the figure also includes infrastructure areas.

 • Y